-In Japan and other Far East countries, a person’s age increments on New Year’s Day, as well as on their actual birthday.
-It is called as 数え年kazoedoshi.
+In Japan and other Far East countries, a person’s age increments on New Year’s Day, and on their actual birthday, but only for the current year.
+This way of calculating age is called 数え年kazoedoshi.

 How to find your kazoedoshi?